 - APIs are not removed, changed or added in any patch release (except where necessary to resolve defects).

 - Configuration items are not removed, changed or added in any patch release (except where necessary to resolve defects).

 Preview releases are a mechanism to give developers early access to a future release of Diffusion, and new features/services this version supports.
 These preview releases will be superseded by their corresponding major/minor release, for example v6.6.0-preview.1 will be superseded by v6.6.0, when the latter is released.

 We've simplified our End of Life (EOL) policy for Diffusion versions 6.2 and above.

-The new policy is that each version of Diffusion will be supported for at least 18 months.
-After 18 months, a version will only be declared EOL once there have been three subsequent non-patch releases.
+The policy is that each version of Diffusion will be supported for at least 18 months.
+After 18 months, a version will only be declared EOL once there have been three subsequent major or minor releases.

 For example, version 6.2 (released on 12 Nov 2018) has a minimum EOL date of 12 May 2020 (18 months after its release), but 6.2 will only become EOL once 6.5 has been released, which will be some time after 12 May 2020.

 This policy prolongs the lifecycle of Diffusion versions.
 For example, version 6.2 will now be supported for longer.

 Extended support contracts are unchanged.
 Please contact your account manager if you require extended support for an EOL version of Diffusion.

 |Version||Provisional EOL Date||EOL Date||Extended Support|